danhorsley/uncrypt/my_game/frontend/README.md

-# CryptoPuzzle
+# Decrypto

-CryptoPuzzle is a daily decryption game inspired by classic cipher puzzles like those in *Covert Action*.
+Decrypto is a daily decryption game inspired by classic cipher puzzles like those in *Covert Action*.
 Players decrypt encrypted paragraphs using a substitution cipher, guessing letter mappings with an intuitive grid-based UI.
 The game features a daily challenge, hints, and a retro workstation aesthetic, perfect for puzzle enthusiasts.

 ## Overview